anchalwalia/BookStore/AnchalsBookStore/README.txt

 6:55pm : Created a new repository class in repository folder and modified the data with the data given in same file in blackboard.

 15 Novembwe 2022
-12:29am : At 7 pm i leave from collge and have gone to freshco for getting the necessary grocery for myself and now after prepearing
+12:29am : At 7 pm i left from college and had gone to freshco for getting the necessary grocery for myself and now after prepearing
           my dinner and having it, i am back to work.
 12:30am : Added CategoryRepository.cs class and ICategoryRepository.cs interface in Repository
 12:41am : CategoryRepository.cs is modified.